ykss/ykss.github.io/about/index.md

 Handong Global University - Majoring in Computer Science & Business Management

 > Good Developer가 되고싶은 Junior Developer 입니다.
+>> I want to be a developer with good influence.

 [on Github](https://github.com/ykss).
 [on Facebook](https://facebook.com/kyeongsang.yu).